Confessions of a Window Cleaner: Background

 The film benefited from changes in the culture of the United Kingdom, with an increasingly permissive society and changes in aspects of the censorship standards.
 Its aesthetics, themes, and characters derive in part from the then-popular genre of the British sitcom.
 The working class family, as depicted by the Leas, is not much different from its counterparts in On the Buses (1969–1973) and Bless This House (1971–1976).
 Timmy's father has the habit of collecting discarded items and bringing them home, making him reminiscent of Albert Steptoe from Steptoe and Son (1962–1974).
 His mother has the habit of buying consumer items on credit, making her reminiscent of Mrs Butler from On the Buses.

+Guest says "we saw an awful lot of people for" the lead including Dennis Waterman before casting Robin Askwith.
+"We needed the cheeky chappie, simply because It had to be gossamer light, walking the tightrope all the time not going over into anything “icky” you know."

 This film series also made a point of casting actors already familiar to television audiences.
 The idea was probably to attract that audience to the cinema.
-There was a trend at the time for successful sitcoms to be adapted in film, which produced hits such as Dad's Army (1971), On the Buses (1971), Up Pompeii (1971), Steptoe and Son (1972).
+There was a trend at the time for successful sitcoms to be adapted in film, which produced hits such as Dad's Army (1971), On the Buses (1971), Up Pompeii (1971), and Steptoe and Son (1972).
 The sitcom-like Confessions could probably appeal to the same audience.
 Leon Hunt, when examining the success of these films, notes their positions in the Top Twenty of the British box office.
 In 1971, On the Buses was the second greatest hit of the year, following The Aristocats (1970).
 Up Pompeii was eighth and Dad's Army was 10th.
 The only other British comedies which surpassed them were There's a Girl in My Soup (1970, fourth in its year) and Percy (fifth).
 Hunt argues that the Confessions films combined the style of the "sitcom films" with sexploitation.
 He suggests the terms "sexcom" as the result of this blending of genres.

 The interior of the Lea house was depicted as brightly lit and filled with eccentric items of doubtful use, such as a moose head and a gorilla suit.
 The characters are confined to the "cramped" space of every depicted room, again reminiscent of the sets of a sitcom.
 The confinement itself suggests claustrophobia, and Sian Barber suggests a connection to another low-budget genre of the time with cramped locations and gaudy scenery: the British horror film.